renctan/mongo-solr/README.md

 * Includes a client plugin for Mongo shell.
 * Supports indexing to multiple Solr Servers.
 * Supports connection to a replica set instance.

+# Known issues

+* There is an issue with the BSON extension binary that comes with the Ruby driver that will cause the daemon to run in unexpected ways.
+This is a machine dependent bug and to check if you're machine is susceptible to this issue, try executing this (snippet)[https://gist.github.com/92eb07eebfe362a7f97c] in the Ruby interpreter.
+The output of BSON Ruby and C should be the same.
+* The daemon does not fully support performing syncs on a sharded cluster as of the moment.
+It does work fine as long as a chunk migration does not happen, which is impractical in practice.

 # Ruby version